Numerical modeling of anisotropic ferroelectric materials with hybridizable discontinuous Galerkin methods: Introduction

-We next simulate a \ac{FE} material by discretizing the problem \eqref{e:system-strong}.
-For the time discretization we propose a semi-implicit scheme by splitting the gradient form provided in Proposition~\ref{p:gf-equivalent} with a convex and a concave part (see e.g. Chapter 6 of \cite{bartels2015numerical}).
-Such decomposition guarantees that the time-stepping method is unconditionally energy stable; see Proposition~\ref{p:stable}.
-Since the nonlinear terms could be dominant along the solution path.
-The fluxes for polarization field at the boundary could relatively large.
-A common strategy to approximate such fluxes at boundary is using discontinuous elements.
+We next simulate an \ac{FE} material by discretizing the problem \eqref{e:system-strong}. \WL{We shall first discretize the time derivative using the backward Euler method.
+In terms of computation of the nonlinear term in \eqref{e:system-strong} for each time step, perhaps a proper treatment is to linearize the term by the Newton's method (see e.g. \cite[Algorithm~6.1.(iii)]{bartels2015numerical}).
+Such technique may lead to the time-stepping method conditionally stable with respect to $\rho_i$ and $g$, namely we may require that the time step $\tau\le c\rho_i/g$ for some positive constant $c$.
+We may also need to guarantee that the discrete maximum principle holds, \ie at each time step, the $L^\infty$ norm of the polarization field is uniformly bounded; see e.g. Proposition~6.6 of \cite{bartels2015numerical}.
+So it is not easy in practice to tune the time stepping scheme when simulating for different ferroelectric materials.} In this work, we instead propose a semi-implicit scheme by splitting the gradient form provided in Proposition~\ref{p:gf-equivalent} with a convex and a concave part (see e.g. Chapter 6 of \cite{bartels2015numerical}).
+Such decomposition guarantees that the time-stepping method is unconditionally energy stable; see Proposition~\ref{p:stable}. \WL{Note that the nonlinear terms could be dominant during the evolution of the solutions.
+The fluxes for polarization field at the boundary could relatively large and thus create boundary layers.
+In order to capture these boundary layers in numerical simulations, a common strategy is to use discontinuous Galerkin methods to guarantee that (numerical) fluxes across faces of domain subdivisions are (weakly) continuous.
 Based on the time-stepping scheme, we consider a \ac{HDG} method which is originally proposed by \cite{cockburn2009unified}.
-One of advantages of \ac{HDG} schemes is that even though the degrees of freedom are defined on both cells and faces of a subdivision of the material domain, due to the hybridization (or static condensation), the degrees of freedom on cells can eliminated from the discrete system.
+One of advantages of \ac{HDG} schemes is that even though the degrees of freedom are defined on both cells and faces of a subdivision of the material domain, due to the hybridization (or static condensation) property, the degrees of freedom on cells \WL{can be eliminated} from the discrete system.
+Hence, the size of of discrete system to be solved for HDG discretization schemes is relatively smaller compared to regular discontinuous Galerkin schemes.}